Skip to main content

 Careers

-Students who have completed the Agriculture course in the last five years have gone into a wide variety of graduate jobs, including agronomy, livestock nutrition, and farm management.
-Graduates work with companies including Syngenta, HGCA, NIAB TAG, and Volac.
-The Royal Farms have also taken a graduate from the University of Reading directly into a farm management role.
+Students who have completed the Agriculture course in the last five years have gone into a wide variety of graduate jobs including agronomy, livestock nutrition/consultancy and horticulture.

 Our Facilities